Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 This review was produced by SmartAsset based on publicly available information.
 The named firm and its financial professionals have not reviewed, approved, or endorsed this review and are not responsible for its accuracy.
 Review content is produced by SmartAsset independently of any business relationships that might exist between SmartAsset and the named firm and its financial professionals, and firms and financial professionals having business relationships with SmartAsset receive no special treatment or consideration in SmartAsset’s reviews.
 This page contains links to SmartAsset’s financial advisor matching tool, which may or may not match you with the firm mentioned in this review or its financial professionals.

-Cetera Advisor Networks is a large firm that partners with hundreds of financial advisors around the U.S. In fact, the firm sets itself apart due to its dual offerings for financial advisors and retail investors.
+Cetera Investment Advisers is a large firm that partners with thousands of financial advisors around the U.S. In fact, the firm sets itself apart due to its dual offerings for financial advisors and retail investors.

 Services available to these firms include a selection of investment-centric programs and more practical services, like market research tools, technology and more.
 The firm is the main subsidiary of the parent company Cetera Financial Group.

-Cetera Advisor Networks Client Types and Minimum Account Sizes
+Cetera Investment Advisers Client Types and Minimum Account Sizes

-Through its network of financial advisors, Cetera indirectly works with more than 80,000 individuals with and without a high net worth.
-There are also a number of institutional clients, such as retirement plans, charitable organizations, government entities, businesses and banks.
+Through its network of financial advisors, Cetera indirectly works with more than 400,000 individuals with and without a high net worth.
+The firm also serves thousands of institutional clients, including retirement plans, charitable organizations, government entities, businesses and banks.

 The minimum account size at Cetera varies by account type and advisory program.
-Preferred, Prime, Premier, Managed Wealth Advantage and Mutual Fund/ETF accounts have a minimum opening deposit of $25,000.
+However, clients with Preferred or Prime accounts are subject to a $50,000 minimum deposit.
 The minimums associated with the firm's xMA® Program vary even more:

 • Equities only: $100,000